RebeccaSalles/TSPred/README.md

 ## TSPred Package for R : Functions for Benchmarking Time Series Prediction

-__Current Version:__ 4.0
+__Current Version:__ 5.1
-__Date:__ 2018-06
+__Date:__ 2021-01

 __Authors:__ Rebecca Pontes Salles (<rebeccapsalles@acm.org>) and Eduardo Ogasawara (<eogasawara@ieee.org>)

-__Description:__ Functions for time series preprocessing, decomposition, prediction and accuracy assessment using automatic linear modelling.
-The generated linear models and its yielded prediction errors can be used for benchmarking other time series prediction methods and for creating a demand for the refinement of such methods.
+__Description:__ Functions for defining and conducting a time series prediction process including pre(post)processing, decomposition, modeling, prediction, and accuracy assessment.
+The generated models and their yielded prediction errors can be used for benchmarking other time series prediction methods and for creating a demand for the refinement of such methods.
 For this purpose, benchmark data from prediction competitions may be used.

 __Available at CRAN:__ <https://CRAN.R-project.org/package=TSPred>